High Expectations and Rigorous Instruction

 Guiding Questions:

-In what ways do our leaders encourage and support us to develop relationships with students to improve their instructional experiences?
-How do they communicate their encouragement?
-Do they model relationship-building with the way they interact with us and with students?
+To what extent do our leaders encourage us to develop relationships with students to improve students' instructional experiences?
+How do our leaders make this encouragement known through their actions?

 Exploring

-Our leaders assume that we know how to build relationships with students to improve their instructional experiences.
+Our leaders encourage us to develop relationships with students to improve instructional experiences.

 Growing

-Our leaders encourage us to develop relationships with students to improve their instructional experiences.
+Our leaders occasionally provide space and resources for us to develop relationships with students to improve their instructional experiences.

 Utilizing

-Our leaders encourage and support us to develop relationships with students to improve their instructional experiences.
+Our leaders frequently provide space and resources for us to develop relationships with students to improve instructional experiences and assist with personal challenges.

 Transforming

-Our leaders encourage and support us to develop relationships with students to improve their instructional experiences and our leaders model it in their own interactions with us and with students.
+Our leaders consistently provide space and resources for us to develop relationships with students to improve instructional experiences and assist with personal challenges, and our leaders model relationship-building in their interactions with staff and students.

 Selected Rating: None